franciscoabsampaio/nanogpt/README.md

 MEGABYTE-like.
 because megabyte's performance is best on earlier tokens \cite{megabyte_2023}, strided inference helps with prediction accuracy

-Additional projection to latent space in the vein of Perceiver and PerceiverIO.
+Additional projection to latent space in the vein of Perceiver / PerceiverIO / PerceiverAR?
+Not really, the PerceiverAR architecture uses, by default, an embedding latent space, where the query matrix is obtained by taking the `N` last elements of the input.
+This is unlike architectures such as the WaveNet, where fixed or hand-tuned sparsity require several layers, achieving long-range communication at the cost of significant fragility.

+The authors of PerceiverAR also suggest substituting dropout by a random selection of inputs from the maximum input context.

+#### Efficiency

+Codebook learning and quantization can be used to improve storage efficiency.

 ### Transformer